Pedro Bravo de Acuña: Jolo and Mindanao raids

-The first expedition to the Moluccas
+First expedition to the Moluccas

-Some years before this the king of Spain had ordered an expedition be sent from Portuguese India for the capture of the fort of Terrenate in the Moluccas.
-(From 1580 to 1640 Spanish kings ruled in Portugal.)
-Terrenate was in the power of a Moro who had rebelled and driven out the Portuguese.
-The necessary preparations of ships, munitions, and men were made for this undertaking in India, and Andrea Furtado de Mendoça, an able and experienced soldier, was chosen general of the expedition.
+Some years before this, the King of Spain had ordered an expedition be sent from Portuguese India for the capture of the fort of Terrenate in the Moluccas.
+(From 1580 to 1640, Spanish kings also ruled over Portugal.)
+Ternate was in the power of a Moro who had rebelled and driven out the Portuguese.
+Necessary preparations of ships, munitions, and men were made for this undertaking in India, and Andrea Furtado de Mendoça, an able and experienced soldier, was chosen general of the expedition.
 He sailed from Goa with six galleons, fourteen galliots and fustas, and other ships, and 1,500 fighting men, with supplies and munitions for the fleet.
 However, some of the smaller vessels were unable to keep up.

 Furtado stopped first in Amboina, which was also in revolt against Portugal and attacked the rebels.
 He was very successful at this, winning every battle and pacifying the island, but he needed six months to do so.

 The stragglers among his fleet did not arrive, and neither did requested help from Malacca.
-Being short on men and supplies, Furtado de Mendoça sent a request to Governor Bravo de Acuña in the Philippines to send both for the undertaking against Terrenate.
-The request was that the aid arrive at Terrenate in January 1603.
+Being short on men and supplies, Furtado de Mendoça sent a request to Governor Bravo in the Philippines to send both for the undertaking against Ternate.
+The request was that the aid arrive at Ternate in January 1603.

 Governor Bravo had had his eye on the Moluccas himself, and had intended to dispatch a Spanish force there at a later, opportune moment.
 Nevertheless, he felt it best to comply with the Portuguese request.
 At the end of 1602 the Spanish force was dispatched from the Philippines, taking with them the ship Santa Potenciana and three large frigates, with 150 well-armed Spanish soldiers, 10,000 fanégas of rice, 1,500 earthen jars of palm wine, 200 head of salt beef, 20 hogsheads of sardines, conserves and medicines, 50 quintals of powder, cannonballs and bullets, and cordage and other supplies, the whole in charge of Captain Joan Xuarez Gallinato, with orders to take that help to Terrenate and to place himself under the command of the Portuguese general.
-He made his voyage there in a fortnight, and anchored in the port of Talangame, in the island of Terrenate, two leguas from the fort.
+He made his voyage there in a fortnight, and anchored in the port of Talangame on the island of Ternate, two leguas from the fort.
 There he found Andrea Furtado de Mendoça with his galleons at anchor, awaiting him.

-The combined force besieged the fort at Terrenate.
+The combined force besieged the fort at Ternate.
 After having considerable effect, however, they found themselves without powder and were forced to raise the siege and return to Amboina.